+The same naturalistic fallacy occurs when people say, "Homosexuality is now part of our culture.
 Therefore, homosexuality is moral."
-The fact of homosexuality is acceptance says nothing about its moral legitimacy.
+The fact of homosexuality's acceptance says nothing about its moral legitimacy.
 Such naturalistic fallacies abound with the "social preference" theory of ethics.
-But since the work of the law is written on every man's heart, deep down men know that something is wrong with such choices.
+But since the work of the law is written on every man's heart, deep down men know that something is wrong with such choices (cf. Romans 1).